-You may have read about the new VAT accounting procedures (known as the VAT reverse charge) which will be introduced on 1 October 2019.
+After two changes of deadline, the new VAT accounting procedures (known as the VAT reverse charge) for builders will be introduced on 1 March 2021.
 Here we explain the changes and what they may mean for your construction business.

 What types of construction businesses will be affected by the VAT reverse charge?